Gummy Smile: Definition and Treatment with Lip Repositioning method

 • Apply cold compresses within the first 48 hours to reduce swelling.

-* The final result also depend on individual's physiology.
+* The result achieved also depends on each individual's physiology.

 Register to receive offers